 Surely there are ingredients lurking in the pantry that will fix this sitch?
 Sorry to burst your bubble, but science says your UTI probably needs conventional treatment.

-That said, nature’s cupboard may supplement your medicine cabinet.
+Still, nature’s cupboard may supplement your medicine cabinet.
 Here are some natural home remedies that show promise:

 - Go for the garlic.
 This potent herb may be effective in snuffing out the bacteria linked to UTIs.

-- Untreated UTI: Not treating your UTI is the biggest threat, much more so than any of the items below.
+- Untreated UTI.
+Not treating your UTI is the biggest threat, much more so than any of the items below.

 - Stay hydrated.